Advanced features#

 Once set up, saving the document will also generate a check-in.
 This is only the case with explicit saves via “File/Save” (or the shortcut CTRL+S), saving via a compile run is not checked in.
 This allows tweaking the document around compilation runs without overflowing the version management.

-Newly saved documents are automatically added to an exsiting repository, if no repository exist, a new one will be generated at the directory level of the document.
+Newly saved documents are automatically added to an existing repository, if no repository exist, a new one will be generated at the directory level of the document.

 Note